 What to Pack

 The days should be warm but it's chilly at night.
-You may be able to wear shorts and T-shirts during the day, but you will likely need to add on a warmer layer at night.
+You may be able to wear shorts and T-shirts during the day, but you will likely need to add a warmer layer at night.

 It will be warm during the day—even hot and humid.
 Bring light clothes that are comfortable under rain gear.
 You may want a heavier layer at night, but light pants and a sweater will probably be the most you'll need.

 April Events in China

 - Water Splashing Festival: This is celebrated on April 13–15, 2020, by the Dai people, a Buddhist ethnic group in the southern China Yunnan province.
 Community members splash water on each other as a blessing for good luck in the coming year.
 The event includes dragon boat races, gift exchanges, and fireworks.

 - Luoyang Peony Festival: This annual gathering is popular among Chinese and international peony enthusiasts.
 From April 1 through May 7, 2020, enjoy China's national flower in full bloom.
 Luoyang City is in the west Henan Province in Central China.

-- The Great Wall Marathon (canceled due to coronavirus): This April 12, 2020, race taking place since 1999 near Beijing offers a full marathon, a half marathon, and an 8.5K (5 mile) Fun Run to attendees from over 60 countries.
+- The Great Wall Marathon: This April 12, 2020, race taking place since 1999 near Beijing offers a full marathon, a half marathon, and an 8.5K (5-mile) Fun Run to attendees from over 60 countries.
 Enjoy one of the Seven Wonders of the World in what has been called one of the most challenging marathons on the planet.
 Buses depart from Beijing to the race location.

 April Travel Tips

 - As the weather warms up, the natural scenery turns green.
 It's a good time to visit the Great Wall, which is less crowded in April than in the following warmer months.